-Funding Source/Agency State and Federal Programming Policies Federal Congestion Mitigation and Air Quality (CMAQ)/Caltrans for Federal Highways Administration (FHWA) Fixed-guideway and/or high-occupancy vehicle or high-occupancy toll operational improvements, vanpool program and rideshare services, rail and bus transit capital projects, traffic light synchronization projects, new or expanded transit operations (three years of CMAQ funding may be used for the first five years), and eligible bicycle and pedestrian projects.
-All projects that use CMAQ funds must demonstrate a quantifiable air quality benefit.
-Projects must be recommended based on performance.
-Federal Transit Administration (FTA) Section 5307 Formula/FTA Use funds to support ongoing transit operations and SGR through (not in priority order): • Preventive maintenance, • capital cost of contracting, and • bus replacement.
-Lower priority but eligible if funding available: • Other priority capital projects that are consistent with the Comprehensive Business Plan.
+Funding Source/Agency State and Federal Programming Policies Federal Congestion Mitigation and Air Quality (CMAQ)/Caltrans for Federal Highways Administration (FHWA) Federal Transit Administration (FTA) Section 5307 Formula/FTA Use funds to support ongoing transit operations and SGR through (not in priority order): • preventive maintenance, • capital cost of contracting, and • bus replacement.
+Lower priority but eligible if funding available: • other priority capital projects that are consistent with the comprehensive business plan.
 Set-Asides: Up to 20 percent for paratransit operating assistance, one percent for transit security (unless funded using local, state, or other federal funds), and percent of funds generated by rail operations to be used for rail operations and capital projects.
-FTA Section 5310 Formula/FTA Use funds for eligible enhancements to paratransit capital and operations.
+FTA Section 5309 Fixed-Guideway Capital Investment Grants ("New Starts")/FTA Prioritize M2 fixed-guideway projects that are following project development requirements consistent with the "New Starts" and/or "Small Starts" process.
+FTA Section 5310 Formula Funds/FTA Use funds for eligible enhancements to paratransit capital and operations.

-Funding Source/Agency Federal Programming Policies FTA Section 5337 Formula/FTA Use funds for commuter rail rehabilitation and/or renovation projects, for capital projects that maintain and/or replace equipment and facilities to keep the commuter rail system in a state of good repair, and for preventive maintenance.
+Funding Source/Agency Federal Programming Policies FTA Section 5337 Formula Funds/FTA Use funds for commuter rail rehabilitation and/or renovation projects, for capital projects that maintain and/or replace equipment and facilities to keep the commuter rail system in a state of good repair and for preventive maintenance.
 Use funds generated by express bus transit for bus transit capital maintenance.
-Use of funding must also benefit OCTA Express bus services.
-FTA Section 5339 Formula/FTA Capital maintenance, capital cost of contracting, bus replacement, and other bus capital projects as identified in the Transit Asset Management Plan.
+Use of funding must also benefit OCTA express bus services.
+FTA Section 5339 Formula Funds/FTA Use funds for: capital maintenance, capital cost of contracting, bus replacement, and other bus capital projects as identified in the transit asset management plan.
 Highway Infrastructure Program/Caltrans for FHWA Use funds for M2 Freeway Program (consistent with the latest Next 10 Plan).
-National Highway Freight Program/CTC for FHWA These funds are administered by the state through the TCEP (see TCEP above).
-Surface Transportation Block Grant Program - Formerly the Regional Surface Transportation Program/Caltrans for FHWA Use funds for M2 Freeway Program (consistent with the latest Next 10 Plan) and for other non-M2 freeway projects that are complementary with the M2 freeway program, local streets and roads, and bicycle, pedestrian, and/or Complete Streets projects.
+National Highway Freight Program/CTC for FHWA Currently tThese funds are administered by the state through the TCEP (see TCEP above).
+Surface Transportation Block Grant Program - Formerly the Regional Surface Transportation Program/Caltrans for FHWA Use funds for M2 Freeway Program (consistent with the latest Next 10 Plan) and for other non-M2 freeway projects that are complementary with the M2 freeway program, local streets and roads and bicycle, pedestrian and/or complete streets projects.
 Funds may also be used for countywide planning activities up to five percent annually Projects will be recommended based on performance.
-Transportation Alternatives Program - CTC/SCAG through ATP These funds are administered by the state through the ATP.
-See ATP above.
+Transportation Alternatives Program - CTC/SCAG through ATP Use 100 percent of annual TAP apportionment for bicycle and pedestrian projects through a competitive call to local agencies.
+Currently tThese funds are administered by the state through the ATP See ATP above.